German

 At JKPS, we believe that bilingualism is for everyone, and we welcome children of all language abilities.
 We seek to deliver a broad and balanced curriculum in a multicultural environment whilst developing pupils’ proficiency in two languages.

-From Reception through to Year 6, children learn through stories, songs and role-play, and receive integrated language sessions to help them better understand language and develop their reading, speaking and writing skills.
-Each week, we aim to provide up to two hours of language teaching and our German language lessons are streamed into two groups: those that can already speak German and those who are learning it as an additional language.
+From Reception through to Year 6, children learn through stories, songs and role-play, and receive discreet German language sessions to help them better understand language and develop their reading, speaking and writing skills.
+Each week, we aim to provide a minimum of 1.5 hours of language teaching and our German language lessons are streamed into two groups: those that can already speak German and those who are learning it as an additional language.

-We have several members of staff who speak German and throughout the year, we have regular German assemblies, music assemblies where we learn German songs, and we celebrate key German cultural events.
-In our learning environments we further embed German by making key vocabulary accessible in both languages.
+We have several members of staff who speak German and, throughout the year, we have regular German assemblies, we offer additional German after-school clubs and we celebrate key German cultural events.
+In our learning environments, we further embed German by making key vocabulary accessible in both languages.

 In Year 6, we encourage and prepare all children to sit an examination at the Goethe Institute, giving them an internationally recognised qualification based on the European Framework For Languages.